Wales Council of the Blind

 Aniridia is a rare congenital eye condition causing incomplete formation of the iris.
 This can cause loss of vision, usually affecting both eyes.

-Annual Review ALN
+Annual Review CYP

 A review of a Statement of Special Educational Needs which an education authority must undertake at least every 12 months.